340:100-3-27. Quality assurance

 (F) immediately notifying the DDS area office of any issue identified during OK AIM monitoring activities that presents risk to the service recipient's health or welfare.

-(5) DDS area managers identify DHS staff responsible for resolving concerns identified during OK AIM monitoring activities and notify the agencies responsible on how to contact staff during business, evening, and weekend hours.
+(5) DDS area managers identify OKDHS staff responsible for resolving concerns identified during OK AIM monitoring activities and notify the agencies responsible on how to contact staff during business, evening, and weekend hours.

 (6) OQSC with DDS State Office, DDS area offices, and agencies conducting OK AIM activities participation, identifies conditions determined to present significant risks to service recipients.